In this article, you will learn:

 Lifetime Cap: 5% Over Start Rate

-For those considering a jumbo reverse mortgage, there are some pros and cons – most of which apply to all reverse mortgages.
+For those considering a jumbo reverse mortgage, there are some pros and cons – most of which apply to all reverse mortgage programs, private or FHA-insured.

 • Borrower protections.
 Jumbo reverse mortgages typically carry borrower protections similar to those offered under the HECM program, such as the non-recourse feature, which means the borrower will not owe more to repay the loan than the home’s value at the time of sale.
 Many jumbos offer non-borrowing spouse protections, as well.
-However, it’s important to ask the lender about the specific borrower protections offered since private loans are not subject to the same protections required by FHA.
+However, it’s important to ask the lender about the specific borrower protections and features offered on any programs you are researching since private loans may not necessarily include a specific feature that is important to you (i.e., the draw period we discussed earlier is only 10 years on the jumbo product).

 • Access to loan proceeds.
 While HECM loans restrict how much loan proceeds can be accessed upfront, jumbos do not have these same requirements and often allow immediate access to the full loan proceeds, depending on the loan terms.

 • Impact on heirs’ inheritance.
 Like all reverse mortgages, jumbos allow borrowers to access their home equity while they remain in the home.
-By accessing and using this equity, borrowers will pass less equity on to their heirs than they would without the reverse mortgage.
+By accessing and using this equity (especially earlier in the loan term), borrowers will pass less equity on to their heirs than they would without the reverse mortgage.
 However, it’s important to note that if the borrower passes away, any equity that remains after the loan is paid off can be passed on to the designated heirs.

 History and Current Market Outlook